Health and Wellness

 - Mind-Body Wellness at TUSDM: Integrating Diaphragmatic Breathing in the Preclincal Setting

 The stressors of the dental profession begin with dental students in the first year of their education.
-Tufts Dental School incorporates the teaching of mind-body evidence-based self-regulation and coping skills in the curriculum.
+Tufts University of Dental Medicine (TUSDM) incorporates the teaching of mind-body evidence-based self-regulation and coping skills in the curriculum.
 These skills support our students from the start of dental school and throughout the four years of their training.
 The practices of meditation and yoga cultivate conscious awareness and have been proven to reduce stress.
 Knowledge of these practices help our students manage the stress they incur from their rigorous academic studies and demanding clinical requirements.
-We value our students health personally and physically and our commitment to our wellness curriculum aims to decrease burnout and increase resilience.
-This we believe will impacts them beyond their dental education and serve them as they move into dental practice and in their personal lives and their commitment to the care of their patients.
+We value our students health personally and physically, and our commitment to our wellness curriculum aims to decrease burnout and increase resilience.
+We believe this will impact them beyond their dental education and serve them as they move on to their personal lives and their commitment to patient care.

 Wellness Committee Mission Statement

 The TUSDM Wellness Committee is a passionate group of students, faculty and staff committed to developing an environment of mind-body wellness at Tufts University School of Dental Medicine.

 Our committee is dedicated to building and supporting wellness and stress management skills in the dental school curriculum centered on supporting our students throughout their years of training.

 This environment of mind-body wellness empowers a healthy, balanced and inspired community of students as well as faculty and staff with resources that promote awareness of one’s ell being and of those we serve.